top of page

 Telephone: +55 (21) 2562-6503

-Bio: Ana Luísa Palhares de Miranda holds a B.S. in Pharmacy at UFRJ, a PhD in Pharmacology at the Institut National Polytechnique de Toulouse (1986) and conducted post-doctoral research at the Centre de Recherche Sanofi in Toulouse (1988).
-Currently, she is an Associate Professor IV, Vice-Director, and Associate Director of Graduation Programs at UFRJ Pharmacy School, member of the Brazilian Society for Pharmacology and Experimental Therapeutics (SBFTE), member of the Brazilian Society for Chemistry (SBQ), and member of the Brazilian Association of Pharmaceutical Sciences (ABCF).
-Coordinator at the Laboratory of Experimental Pharmacology Studies (LEFEx), she researches Pharmacology and Development of Drugs with emphasis on Pharmacology of Inflammation, Pain, and Thrombosis, and in the areas of Biological Assays, Biological Quality Control, collaborating closely with researchers in the area of Medicinal Chemistry and Chemistry of Natural Products, coordinating projects, and tutoring students in different levels—scientific initiation, master’s and PhD.
-She works at the Graduate Program in Pharmaceutical Sciences (FF, UFRJ), and at the Graduate Program in Pharmacology and Medicinal Chemistry (ICB, UFRJ).
+Bio: Ana Luísa Palhares de Miranda holds a B.S. in Pharmacy at UFRJ, a Ph.D. in Pharmacology at the Institut National Polytechnique de Toulouse (1986), and conducted post-doctoral research at the Centre de Recherche Sanofi in Toulouse (1988).
+Currently, she is an Associate Professor IV, Vice-Director, and Associate Director of Graduation Programs at UFRJ Pharmacy School, a member of the Brazilian Society for Pharmacology and Experimental Therapeutics (SBFTE), a member of the Brazilian Society for Chemistry (SBQ), and member of the Brazilian Association of Pharmaceutical Sciences (ABCF).
+Coordinator at the Laboratory of Experimental Pharmacology Studies (LEFEx), she researches Pharmacology and Development of Drugs with emphasis on the Pharmacology of Inflammation, Pain, and Thrombosis, and in the areas of Biological Assays, Biological Quality Control, collaborating closely with researchers in the area of Medicinal Chemistry and Chemistry of Natural Products, coordinating projects, and tutoring students in different levels—scientific initiation, masters and Ph.D.
+Works at the Graduate Program in Pharmaceutical Sciences (FF, UFRJ) and the Graduate Program in Pharmacology and Medicinal Chemistry (ICB, UFRJ).
 She published 69 papers in specialized journals, and more than 150 papers presented in academic events.
 She possesses 12 registered technological patented products.
 She participated in more than 30 events in Brazil and abroad.
-She tutored 16 master’s dissertations and 3 PhD theses, besides having tutored 26 scientific initiation research projects in the areas of pharmacology, pharmacy, and chemistry.
-Some of the keywords contextualizing her scientific, technological, and artistic/cultural production are: chronic-degenerative inflammatory diseases, pain, anti-inflammatories, painkillers, antithrombotics, and antiplatelet drugs.
+She tutored 16 master’s dissertations and 3 Ph.D. theses, besides having guided 26 scientific initiation research projects in the areas of pharmacology, pharmacy, and chemistry.
+Some keywords contextualizing her scientific, technological, and artistic/cultural production are: chronic-degenerative inflammatory diseases, pain, anti-inflammatories, painkillers, antithrombotics, and antiplatelet drugs.

 Manssour_edited.jpg